A practical guide to the Zendesk AI Explore Dashboard in 2026

 Move beyond the Zendesk AI Explore Dashboard to actionable insights

-Ready to see what truly actionable AI analytics look like?
-Sign up for eesel AI for free and see how it can transform your Zendesk support.
+Ready to see how actionable AI analytics can enhance your workflow?
+Sign up for eesel AI for free and see how it can transform your Zendesk support experience.

 Frequently asked questions

-No, the Zendesk AI Explore Dashboard is a closed system designed only to track Zendesk's native AI features, typically from the Copilot add-on.
-It cannot track or report on the performance of third-party AI agents or tools that operate outside Zendesk's built-in functionalities.
+No, the Zendesk AI Explore Dashboard is a specialized system designed to track Zendesk's native AI features, typically from the Copilot offering.
+To report on the performance of third-party AI agents, you might use complementary analytics tools alongside Zendesk.

 For agent engagement, you can expect metrics like summaries generated, messages expanded, and tone shifts.
 For ticket resolution, it reports on metrics such as full resolution time and first reply time on tickets where Zendesk's native AI was utilized.

-Access to the Zendesk AI Explore Dashboard is bundled with Zendesk's expensive Copilot add-on, which is only available on their higher-tier Suite Professional and Enterprise plans.
-Alternatives like eesel AI often offer comprehensive analytics and a full AI platform with more transparent, predictable pricing, potentially for less than a high-tier Zendesk plan with add-ons.
+Access to the Zendesk AI Explore Dashboard is included with Zendesk's comprehensive Copilot offering, available on their professional-grade Suite Professional and Enterprise plans.
+Alternatives like eesel AI can offer additional specialized analytics that work alongside your high-tier Zendesk plan.

 Share this post